marekkoc/marekkoc/README.md

 ## Hi there 👋

+I'm a researcher and software developer with extensive experience in computer science, data science, computer vision, and 2D/3D visualization.
+Skilled in Python, C++, Matlab and R, with a strong academic background as an Assistant Professor.
+Proven ability to lead and collaborate in multidisciplinary projects, communicate effectively across diverse teams, and mentor students in technical domains.
+Passionate about electronics, robotics, drones, and industrial applications, seeking a transition to industry to apply academic knowledge in real-world environments.

 <!--
 **marekkoc/marekkoc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.